Takehisa Kosugi

-Biography
+Early life

+Kosugi was born in Tokyo in 1938, and studied musicology at the Tokyo University of the Arts, graduating in 1962.

+Early musical influences

-Kosugi studied musicology at the Tokyo University of the Arts and graduated in 1962.
-He first became drawn to music listening to his father play harmonica and listening to violin recordings of Mischa Elman and Joseph Szigeti while as a child in post-war Japan.
-Later influences as a university student include 1950s musical experimentation occurring in Europe and the US.
+Kosugi first became drawn to music listening to his father play harmonica and listening to violin recordings of Mischa Elman and Joseph Szigeti while as a child in post-war Japan.
+His later influences as a university student included the 1950s musical experimentation occurring in Europe and the US.

 He was also influenced by jazz, citing Charlie Parker’s "spontaneity and freedom."
 Simultaneously, traditional Japanese music and Noh theater informed his music education, particularly the concept in Noh of "ma" which denotes the empty spaces between sounds.
 In 1963, he assisted on the soundtrack for the Japanese animation television show Tetsuwan Atomu, or, Astro Boy.

-Kosugi is probably best known for the experimental music that he created in from 1960 until 1975.
-Kosugi's primary instrument was the violin, which he sent through various echo chambers and effects to create a bizarre, jolting music quite at odds with the drones of other more well-known Fluxus affiliated artists, such as Tony Conrad, John Cale, and Henry Flynt.
+Musical career

+Group Ongaku

 He started Tokyo-based seven-member ensemble Group Ongaku with his first improvisation partner Shuku Mizuno, which was active from 1958 to 1962.
 The group explored the limits of music by using the noises of ordinary objects and eschewing conscientiousness of the other members’ sound.
 Their first concert was the "Concert of Improvisational Music and Sound Object" at the Sōgetsu Art Center on September 15, 1961.
-His 1960s career with Group Ongaku is extensively explained in the 32-page essay "Experimental Japan," which appears in the book Japrocksampler (Bloomsbury, 2007), by author/musician/occultist Julian Cope.
-While in Japan he also worked with butoh dance originator Tatsumi Hijikata and the radical Japanese artist group Hi-Red Center.
+His 1960s career with Group Ongaku is extensively covered in the 32-page essay "Experimental Japan," which appears in the book Japrocksampler (Bloomsbury, 2007), written by author/musician/occultist Julian Cope.

+While in Japan Kosugi also worked with butoh dance originator Tatsumi Hijikata and the radical Japanese artist group Hi-Red Center.
 Along with Natsuyuki Nakanishi and Jiro Takamatsu of Hi-Red Center and the sculptor Hiroshi Kobatake, Kosugi participated in "Kuroku fuchidorareta bars no nureta kushami" (Wet Sneeze of a Black-lined Rose), a 1962 theater even organized by the radical leftist group Hanzaisha Domei (League of Criminals).
 Kosugi also performed in the Yomiyuri Independent Exhibition in 1962 and 1963, its final iteration.